Excitation-Energy Transfer and Vibronic Relaxation through Light-Harvesting Dendrimer Building Blocks: a Nonadiabatic Perspective: Time-Resolved Study of Excitation Energy Transfer

 The coherence between the diabatic electronic states remains significant all along the EET process, with significant maxima ($\left|C_{12}\right|=\num{0.20}$).
 After the transfer, the system remains mostly in D\textsubscript{1} still exchanging population with D\textsubscript{2}.
-We also exhibit the correlation between coherence and population difference in \cref{fig:C12_DeltaP} \textbf{(d)} and \textbf{(e)}.
+We also illutrate the correlation between coherence and population difference in \cref{fig:C12_DeltaP} \textbf{(d)} and \textbf{(e)}.
 We interpret this result as a signature of the nonadiabatic EET, with three distinct regimes.
 The first regime (red line, \qtyrange{0}{20}{\femto\second}) is the first part of the population inversion, leading to equalization of the diabatic populations.
 The second regime (blue line, \qtyrange{20}{40}{\femto\second}) is the completion of the population inversion, with the system ending up trapped in the lowest-lying diabatic excite state D\textsubscript{1}.
 Finally, the late dynamics (black line, \qtyrange{40}{200}{\femto\second} and gray line \qtyrange{200}{1000}{\femto\second}) corresponds to oscillations in the region close to equilibrium for the system.
 Future works will address a similar analysis for the adiabatic populations and coherence and further discuss the possible role of coherence in the process of nonadiabatic EET.

-In the following, we further characterize the EET process through the discussion of different observable related to the changes of geometry in the molecule.
+In the following, we characterize the EET process through the discussion of different observable related to the changes of geometry in the molecule.
 EET will be analyzed in detail within the first \qty{200}{\femto\second} of the propagation time by comparing both electronic states properties.
 Long-term dynamics (up to \qty{1000}{\femto\second}) will then be shortly discussed.

-\subsubsection{Mode-specific analysis of EET}
+\subsection{Mode-specific analysis of EET}

 In our approach, the nuclear displacements are evaluated ultimately using nuclear wavepackets expanded in a basis of HO eigenfunctions.
 The mean expectation value of the position operator for a given mode $\Braket{q_{i}}(t)$ is to be understood as the average center of the wavepacket.
-Such a quantity can be evaluated for each mode $i$ and also in each diabatic state $s$: $\Braket{q_{i}}_{s}(t)$ (\cref{fig:exc_23_QNExp}, left).
+Such a quantity can be evaluated for each mode $i$ and also in each diabatic state $s$: $\Braket{q_{i}}_{s}(t)$ (\cref{fig:exc_23_QNExp}, left, after excitation of D\textsubscript{2}).

 The latter expectation value is intensive and does not depend on the population of the considered state.
 As such, it relates to the value of the displacement $q_{i}$ being considered as an observable at a given time, if it were measurable in each diabatic state $s$.